sgangaprasath/sgangaprasath.github.io/index.md

 layout: default
 published: true
 ---
-My research interests lie broadly on topics of **elasticity, geometry and hydrodynamics**.
+My research interest lies broadly on topics of **elasticity, geometry and hydrodynamics**.
 During my PhD I have focused on _instabilities in thin elastic structures_ and _dynamics of solid particles in fluid_.
 These instabilities have relevance in phenomenon ranging from micro-organismic motility, parcelling liquid droplets to movement of crop and tree canopies in wind.

 Recently I have been interested in bio-mechanics of bipods and the kinematics of their locomotion.
 Though I am not working on it presently, hope to do so in the near future.